oVirt/ovirt-site/source/release/3.4.3/index.html.md

  - System is not power on after a fencing operation (ILO3).
  - CPU hot plug "tool tip", in VM edit dialogue, is not clear.
- - API: Interface name is not set via cloud-init api
+ - API: Interface name is not set via cloud-init api Bugs fixed between RC and GA:  - [RFE] remove log collector as mandatory dependency
+ - Tracker: oVirt 3.4.3 release
+ - Cannot run VMs on host while VM is migrating to it

 ### oVirt ISO Uploader